anisaalhaqi/Nimonscooked/README.md

 # Nimonscooked

-Nimonscooked is a Java-based game where players control two chefs to rapidly process Ingredients at various Stations to complete customer Orders from the hungry Evil Nimons.
-It emphasizes core OOP principles.
+Nimonscooked is a game developed using the Java programming language with the main goal of managing a restaurant kitchen and cooking dishes as quickly as possible to serve customers who are facing massive hunger.